Youth Development Promoter

-Since Youth Development Volunteers work fully in Spanish, Trainees must be able to achieve a score of Intermediate-High on the language proficiency interview by the end of the 12 week Pre-Service Training (PST) in order to be eligible to swear-in as a Peace Corps Volunteer.
-Trainees are tested at multiple points throughout PST, and work together with staff to develop an individualized language learning plan designed to get them to Intermediate High level.
+Since Youth Development Volunteers work fully in Spanish, Trainees must be able to achieve an Intermediate-High score on the language proficiency interview by the end of the 12 week Pre-Service Training (PST) in order to be eligible to swear-in as a Peace Corps Volunteer.
+Trainees are tested at multiple points throughout PST, and work together with staff to develop an individualized language learning plan designed to get them to an Intermediate High level.

 In their community, Peace Corps Volunteers must perform tasks like conducting meetings, interviews and assessments with community members, facilitate and co-facilitate trainings or workshops, as well as reporting the main outputs to counterparts and community members in Spanish.
 Due to the complexity of tasks, PCVs are encouraged to continue their language learning process until they successfully reach the advanced proficiency level.
 Reaching this level can be difficult for PCVs who begin PST with very low levels of Spanish.

-All PCVs are required to live with a host family for Pre-Service Training and the initial 6 months.
-Living with a family has multiple benefits, including community integration, sense of security, increased language skills, friendship, cultural exchange, and gaining a unique understanding of Costa Rican (CR) culture.
-It could also present challenges such as lack of privacy, limited control and choice over diet, different family dynamics, rules and expectations.
+All PCVs are required to live with a host family for three months of Pre-Service Training and the initial six months in their community of service.
+Living with a family has multiple benefits, including community integration, a sense of security, increased language skills, friendship, cultural exchange, and gaining a unique understanding of Costa Rican (CR) culture.
+It could also present challenges such as limited privacy, control and choice over diet, different family dynamics, rules and expectations.
 CR cultures are family-oriented.
 Families often expect PCVs to integrate into and respect their existing environment & norms.
-It is important that applicants think carefully about this requirement and are willing to do the work and embrace its challenges to maximize the rewards.
+It is important that applicants think carefully about this requirement and are willing to embrace its challenges to maximize the rewards.

-After the initial 6 months in the community of assignment, PCVs are eligible to live independently if they can identify a living situation in the community that meets PC’s housing criteria & receive PC approval.
-Some communities do not have a live-alone option and PCVs must be open to the possibility of living with a host family during their entire service.
+After the initial six months in the community of assignment, PCVs are eligible to live independently if they can identify a living situation in the community that meets Peace Corps’ (PC)’s housing criteria and receive PC approval.
+Some communities do not have a live-alone option and therefore PCVs must be open to the possibility of living with a host family during their entire service.

 After fulfilling all Pre-Service Training requirements and being cleared to swear in as a Peace Corps Volunteer, you will be assigned to serve somewhere in the country.
-PCV assignments are community- and institution-based, meaning that we will assign you based on how your skills, experience and assets match the community and institutional needs and reality.
-YD PCVs must be willing to serve where needed.
+PCV assignments are community- and institution-based, meaning that we will assign you based on how your skills and experience match the community and institutional needs and reality.
+PCVs must be willing to serve where needed most.

-It is important to note that PCVs working with at-risk or under-served populations may find the work and the environment to be very challenging both physically and emotionally.
+PCVs working in Costa Rica’s under-resourced communities may find the work and the environment to be very challenging both physically and emotionally.

 Most people in CR take great pride in being neat, clean, and well-groomed even on informal occasions.
-PCVs should follow the example of partners at worksites and communities (Ex.: clean, ironed clothes; polished shoes, & groomed hair).
-Work with schools and other professionals require that PCVs demonstrate a professional attitude and appearance at all times.
-PCVs have to abide by the dress code and policies in the public school system, which tend to be conservative.
+Work with schools and other professionals requires that PCVs demonstrate a professional attitude and appearance at all times.
+PCVs have to abide by the dress code and policies in the public school system, which tends to be conservative.
 PCVs should come prepared to use a business casual dress code while working.

 While the Peace Corps/Costa Rica (PC/CR) office welcomes and celebrates the diversity of its PCVs, the culture and beliefs in some of the communities where PCVs serve may produce stigma and discrimination.
 PCVs will need to be mindful of cultural norms and use their judgment to determine the best way to approach diversity issues in their communities and host country.
-PCVs who are of a US racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may experience curiosity or unwanted attention.
-Many PCVs have been able to turn these encounters into learning experiences, share values, and deepen community members’ understanding of the U.S. PC/CR has committees in place to support and celebrate the diversity of PCVs.
+PCVs who are of a U.S. racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may experience curiosity or unwanted attention.
+Many PCVs have been able to turn these encounters into learning experiences, share values, and deepen community members’ understanding of the U.S.

 Serving in Costa Rica